South Korea offers little in way of legal recourse for sunken ferry crew

 The tragedy turned from an outpouring of grief into public anger as video footage showed some of the crew, including the 69-year-old captain in his underpants, escape the sinking vessel while the children were still on board.

-President Park Geun-hye, tears rolling down her cheeks, formally apologized on Monday for the disaster and said she would break up the coast guard because it had failed in its rescue mission.
+President Park Geun-hye, tears rolling down her cheeks, formally apologised on Monday for the disaster and said she would break up the coast guard because it had failed in its rescue mission.

 Until now, the state-appointed lawyers in Mokpo had been bound to represent the detained crew, speaking to them briefly before the court hearings.